awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-parameters.md

 ## Injecting sensitive data in a log configuration<a name="secrets-logconfig-parameters"></a>

-Within your container definition, when specifying a `logConfiguration` you can specify `secretOptions` with the name of the log driver option to set in the container and the full ARN of the Systems Manager Parameter Store parameter containing the sensitive data to present to the container\.
+Within your container definition, when specifying a `logConfiguration`, you can specify `secretOptions` with the name of the log driver option to set in the container and the full Amazon Resource Name \(ARN\) of the Systems Manager Parameter Store parameter that contains the sensitive data to present to the container\.

 **Important**
-If the Systems Manager Parameter Store parameter exists in the same Region as the task you are launching, then you can use either the full ARN or name of the parameter\.
+If the Systems Manager Parameter Store parameter exists in the same AWS Region as the task you are launching, then you can use either the full ARN or name of the parameter\.
 If the parameter exists in a different Region, then the full ARN must be specified\.

 The following is a snippet of a task definition showing the format when referencing a Systems Manager Parameter Store parameter\.